 - Texts in Shared Contexts (exam, 40%) – ‘The Handmaid’s Tale’ – Atwood, ‘A Streetcar Named Desire’ – Williams, ‘Skirrid Hill’ – Sheers.

 We have had a high number of students choosing to pursue their love of English at university, often at prestigious institutions.
-A Level English opens up many possibilities post-18 because of the analytical, writing and oral skills you have gained.
-Successful English students typically embark on a variety of career paths, most popular are those linked to law, media, drama, journalism and education
+A level English opens up many possibilities post-18 because of the analytical, writing and oral skills you have gained.
+Successful English students typically embark on a variety of career paths, most popular are those linked to law, media, drama, journalism and education.
+However, choosing A level English Literature is an excellent academic route to almost all avenues of university study as it counts as a facilitating subject.
+Even for scientific routes like medicine English Literature can be a useful third subject as you will be expected to write extended essays, reflective pieces and scientific papers at medical school.
+A level English Literature also teaches students to critically analyse texts and formulate complex arguments, both of which are required by a number of subjects at university.

 WHAT DO OUR STUDENTS SAY: